pschool-in/curriculum/content/grammar/parts-of-speech-2.md

 What do you *want* for lunch?
 This phone *belongs* to my sister.
 My mother is the lady *wearing* the red sari.
-*Have* you ever heard the mockingbird sing?
+*Have* you ever heard a mockingbird sing?
 Robert Bruce watched the spider *spinning* its web.

 This is the way to *brush* your hair.
-I can *hear* a cat meowing in the basement!
+I can *hear* a cat mewing in the basement!
 Dr Abdul Kalam has *authored* many books.
 The Principal *expressed* annoyance at the indiscipline during assembly.
 ```